douaeelh2/Java-Doc/README.md

    }

   ```
-In this example, a Department has multiple Professor objects.
-However, the Professor objects can exist independently of the Department.
-If the Department object is destroyed, the Professor objects still exist.
+In this example, a `Department` has multiple `Professor` objects.
+However, the `Professor` objects can exist independently of the`Department`.
+If the `Department` object is destroyed, the `Professor` objects still exist.

-  - Composition represents a stronger form of aggregation and implies a "part-of" relationship.
+  - `Composition` represents a stronger form of aggregation and implies a "part-of" relationship.
   - In composition, the lifetime of the contained object is dependent on the lifetime of the container object.

        ```java